 6. Put a brief, first person bio on your home page

 First person is key.
-It’s much more personable.
+It’s more personable.

 7. Put your resume in the navigation bar

 Your resume is the first thing employers look for yet many sportscasters bury it on their website.
+Some sportscasters don’t include a resume at all.
+Unbelievable.

 8. Don’t use a contact form

 Many people wonder if their message ever finds its target when sent through a form.
 Instead, publish your email address.
 Employers will be able to contact you with confidence.
-Plus, it makes it easy for employers to copy the info to their contacts.
+Plus, it makes it easy for employers to copy your info to their contacts.